vandriot/cloudiot_cluster_vertx/README.md

 vertx bare -cp target/classes/ -cluster-host [ADDRESSE_IP_RPI]
 ```

-The deployment of the verticle is quiet long, so be patient !
+The deployment of the verticle is quiet long (for the server and backup), so be patient !

 On the server, you should see in the console something like this
 ```